-The mission of Villanova University's learning communities is to enhance student learning by creating integrated learning experiences inside and outside of the classroom as students transition to college life.
+The mission of Villanova's learning communities is to enhance student learning by creating integrated learning experiences inside and outside of the classroom as students transition to college life.

 The Learning Communities have 3 main components, all of which will add to your Experience as a First-Year Student at Villanova!